swalhasakeer/Simple-Blog-AI-Agent/README.md

 ## 🔑 **API Key**

-You'll need an API key from an LLM provider (e.g., Groq, OpenAI).
-Make sure to set it securely in your notebook or .env file.
+You will need the following API keys to run this project:

+* LLM Provider Key – For models like Groq, OpenAI, etc.

+* SerpAPI Key – Used for web search tasks or enhancing agent responses with real-time data.

 ## 🤝 **Contribution**